 - ਕਬੀਰ ਮੁਕਤਿ ਦੁਆਰਾ ਸੰਕੁੜਾ ਰਾਈ ਦਸਵੈ ਭਾਇ ॥ ਮਨੁ ਤਉ ਮੈਗਲੁ ਹੋਇ ਰਹਾ ਨਿਕਸਿਆ ਕਿਉ ਕਰਿ ਜਾਇ ॥: O Kabeer!
 The gate of liberation is narrow, less than one-tenth of a mustard seed.
 (But bloated with egotism) the mind has become as big as an elephant; how can it pass through this gate? (sggs 509).

-According to the Gurbani, annihilation of the negative aspect or negative impact of the FAT or BLOATED egotism is accomplished ONLY by the Giaan or Wisdom of our True Nature as Jot Saroop.
+According to the Gurbani, annihilation of the negative aspect or negative impact of the BLOATED egotism is accomplished ONLY by the Wisdom of our Original Nature as Jot Saroop.
 Due to ignorance of this Jot Saroop, we identify with the body-mind-intellect apparatus.
-This is the birth of the false ego-sense.
+This is the birth of Haumai (egotism).

 - ਜਉ ਤਉ ਪ੍ਰੇਮ ਖੇਲਣ ਕਾ ਚਾਉ ॥ ਸਿਰੁ ਧਰਿ ਤਲੀ ਗਲੀ ਮੇਰੀ ਆਉ ॥ ਇਤੁ ਮਾਰਗਿ ਪੈਰੁ ਧਰੀਜੈ ॥ ਸਿਰੁ ਦੀਜੈ ਕਾਣਿ ਨ ਕੀਜੈ ॥੨੦॥: If you desire to play this game of Divine Love with Me, then step onto My Way putting your head on palm.
 When you place your foot on this Way, give up your head (false ego-sense), do not be afraid or shrink ||20||. (sggs 1412).